M0LTE/PowerSDR/readme.txt

 With generous help provided by Flex Radio Systems, Inc.

-This Source code includes 3 projects under the PowerSDR umbrella: DttSP written in C, PowerMate written in C++, and PowerSDR written in C#
+This Source code includes 4 project under the PowerSDR umbrella: DttSP written in C, PowerMate written in C++, PowerSDR written in C#, and Visual Studio Installer (to create the installer)

 DttSP and PowerSDR code was provided by Flex Radio Systems, Inc.
-PowerMate code was provided by Griffin, Clev R. Munke, and Darrin Kohn ke9ns PowerSDR modifications beyond 2.7.2 are provided by dh1tw for the DJConsole, and Darrin Kohn ke9ns SWL.csv file from eibispace.de (thank you) dxloc.txt file initially from HRD (thank you), modified by me Darrin ke9ns
+PowerMate code was provided by Griffin, Clev R. Munke, and me Darrin ke9ns PowerSDR modifications beyond 2.7.2 are provided by: me Darrin ke9ns, and dh1tw for the DJConsole code SWL.csv file from eibispace.de (thank you) dxloc.txt file initially from HRD (thank you), modified by me Darrin ke9ns PowerSDR_ke9ns_Installer_RevT9.msi The actual installer program to move the files into the properlocations (including skins) ke9ns
+To create the Installer, you must go to VS->Tools->Extensions and updates and download the free "Visual Studio Installer Projects" by Microsoft

 Currently compiling under Visual Studio 2015 (VS2015) and NET 4.5.2 After you download and install VS2015, you must then download and install the VS2015 "UPDATE 3" & "Patch" 3